ezemania2/mhfjmp-editor/README.md

 A tool for extracting and injecting menu entries in Monster Hunter Frontier Z (MHFZ) binary files.

-(Disclaimer you still have to edit the original pointer to make it works)

 ## Features

 - Extract menu entries from `mhfjmp.bin` to CSV format